Trade in services: Methods of Trade

 A "natural person" is a human being, as distinct from legal persons such as companies or organisations.
 Countries can freely decide where to liberalize on a sector-by-sector basis, including which specific mode of supply they want to cover for a given sector.

 Mode 2 (Consumption Abroad) is by far the most liberalized mode in terms of commitments by WTO members.
 This is mostly due to governments being less likely to restrict the movements of citizens outside domestic borders (e.g. tourists).
 Mode 1 (Cross-Border Trade) is not often committed, mostly because it is impossible for many services to be supplied remotely (e.g. construction services), while Mode 3 (Commercial Presence) is more open, reflecting its crucial role in driving the international supply of services, transferring know-how and improving the capacity of economies to participate in global value chains.
 Mode 4 (Presence of Natural Persons) has the lowest depth of commitments, probably due to a number of sensitivities involved with the movement of foreign workers.

+While the formal GATS framework recognizes four modes of supply, trade economists have identified evolving patterns in services related to manufacturing supply chains.
+In 2014, the European Commission Chief Trade Economist Lucian Cernat introduced the concept of "Mode 5" services.
+Mode 5 refers to services that are physically or digitally embedded into manufactured goods, such as design software or engineering blueprints, which are subsequently traded across borders as part of the physical product.